The Icarus Factor: Production

 The title of the episode is derived from Greek mythology, and the story of Daedalus and his son Icarus.

 The episode was directed by Robert Iscove.
 The story idea came from David Assael.
 The teleplay was credited to David Assael and Robert L. McCullough.

 McCullough said he was handed an outline of a father son story for Riker and asked to rewrite it.
 He wanted there to be a confrontation and then for them to reconcile after.
-He used what he knew of karate philosophy to add to the fight scene in the fictional art of anbo-jitsu.
+He used what he knew of karate philosophy to add to the fight scene in the fictional art of anbo-jyutsu.
 Jonathan Frakes liked the script and appreciated being at the center of the story.
 At a cast read through of the script Patrick Stewart made it clear he did not like the script and according to McCullough he said "This is absolute bull- shit!
 We can't do this."

-Entertainment Tonight co-host John Tesh plays a holographic Klingon in the ritual scene, having volunteered for any part on the show months previously.
+Entertainment Tonight co-host John Tesh, in an uncredited appearance, plays a holographic Klingon in the ritual scene, having volunteered for any part on the show months previously.

-Anbo-Jitsu, the fictitious sport shown in this episode, involves fighting with staffs while blindfolded.
-In Japanese, "An" means dark (i.e. blindfolded), "Bo" means staff, and "Jitsu" means technique or skill.
+Anbo-jitsu (or anbo-jyutsu), the fictitious sport shown in this episode, involves fighting with staffs while blindfolded.
+In Japanese, "An" means dark (i.e. blindfolded), "Bo" means staff, and "Jyutsu" means technique or skill.
+While it is written in the script as "Anbo-jyutsu", Kyle and William Riker pronounce it as "Anbo-jitsu".
 The banners around the arena are written in Japanese and make reference to various Japanese characters and shows.